 The story takes us around the world from the peaceful pueblo of Radiator Springs to the bright lights of Tokyo to romantic Italy.
 Lightning McQueen is racing in the World Grand Prix series while, unbeknownst to him, there is a plot to tarnish the Championship.
 The charismatic and adorable Mater is confused for a spy and now must do his best to unmasked the villains.

 Of course you’ll see all your favorites from Radiator Springs, with the poignant exception of Doc Hudson (voiced in the original Cars by legend Paul Newman).
 But there are many new characters, in fact, so many I would recommend familiarizing yourself with them before going to see the movie.
-Here’s a tip: At Disneylandia Al Día we have many, just click here and enter “Cars Mania” in the search box (buscar algo) to find short animated profiles of each (in Español).
+Here’s a tip: At Disneylandia Al Día we have many, enter “Cars Mania” in the search box (buscar algo) to find short animated profiles of each (in Spanish).

 Mater is without question the soul of the movie, his role is of the utmost importance, every bit equal to McMissile’s and Holly Shiftwell’s (Emily Mortimer), the super intelligent British agent, who, unknowingly, is on her first mission as a spy.
 Along with Siddeley (Jason Isaacs), the jet spy, the spies race to challenge danger, disarm their enemies, and save the stars of the World Grand Prix.